merenlab/merenlab.org/data/2017_Delmont_et_al_HBDs/index.md

 ---
 layout: page
-title: Recovering HBDs from TARA Oceans Metagenomes
+title: Recovering Micorbial Genomes from TARA Oceans Metagenomes
 modified: 2017-04-20
 excerpt: "A complete workflow behind the manuscript 'Nitrogen-fixing populations of Planctomycetes and Proteobacteria are abundant in the surface ocean' by Delmont et al"
 comments: true